MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-By default, the Azure Information Protection scanner and Set-AIPFileClassification have a timeout period of 00:15:00 (15 minutes) to inspect each file for sensitive information types or the regex expressions that you've configured for custom conditions.
+By default, the Azure Information Protection scanner and the [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) PowerShell cmdlet have a timeout period of 00:15:00 (15 minutes) to inspect each file for sensitive information types or the regex expressions that you've configured for custom conditions.
 When the timeout period is reached for this content extraction process, any results before the timeout are returned and further inspection for the file stops.

 If you experience partial results and with large files, you might need to increase this timeout period for content extraction, which you can do by configuring the following advanced client setting: